casangi/casadocs/docs/tasks/task_specfit.rst

+.. _Description:

 Description
+   specfit task: Fit 1-dimensional gaussians/lorentzians and/or
+   polynomial models to an image or image region

    Simultaneously performs a non-linear, least squares fit using the Levenberg-Marquardt algorithm of one or more Gaussian singlets, one or more Lorentzian singlets, one or more Gaussian multiplets,